In the last article, we were discussing the ways in which QTP can compare text.

 - Instead by reading the table and using GetRowCount, GetColumnCount, GetRowItem functions you can establish a looping mechanism and check as needed and exit on failure.
-Only consideration for a tester at this point would be to make sure that he writes appropriate test results so that there is clarity.
+The only consideration for a tester at this point would be to make sure that he writes appropriate test results so that there is clarity.

 - Also, table checkpoint fails in case of dynamic tables.